foraker/campfire_deploy_notifications/README.md

 ## Adding Notified Rooms

-By default, CampfireDeployNotifications will notify the "Technology - internal" room using the subdomain and token supplied in the environment.
+By default, we notify the "Technology - internal" room using the subdomain and token supplied in the environment.

 #### Adding a Room